pvandervelde/zinger/engineering.md

 * The rover will be powered by a battery pack that delivers 24V of electrical power.
 The maximum current and total capacity of the battery are determined by the performance requirements for the rover.
+* Charging the battery pack can be done either by taking the battery module out of the rover but also by connecting to the charge port.
 * The power distribution panel will deliver either 24V or 12V to the modules, depending on what the module needs.
 * Each electrical module will be configured to receive either 24V or 12V.